What is LPG Gas? 18 LPG Gas Fast Facts

 10. LPG gas burns readily in air and has a high-energy content making it an excellent fuel for heating, cooking and automotive use.

-11. LPG gas has a higher calorific value versus natural gas.
+11. LPG heating gases have a higher calorific value versus natural gas.

 12. LPG gas can range from virtually 100% propane to 100% butane.